 Let’s begin today’s article with a little known factoid.
 According to an official statistic from the US Department of Justice, 60% of rapes and 38% of assaults occur during or in the aftermath of home invasions.
 What’s worse, 1 in 5 homes (that’s 20% of US residences) will experience a home invasion or a break in at some point.

-If you’re lucky, you/your family won’t be home when that happens, and you’ll end up with a break in.
+If you’re lucky, and your family won’t be home when that happens, you’ll end up with a burglary instead.
 In the case of a home invasion, if you’re not prepared accordingly, well, re-read my first statistic.

 Now, tactical home defense has various meanings.
-In terms of emergency preparedness, home defense can be achieved by active measures (guns for self-defense or other lethal and non-lethal means, a specially trained dog, etc.) and/or passive measures (fencing, lights, alarms, specially reinforced doors, and windows, booby traps, and safe rooms).
+In terms of emergency preparedness, home defense can be achieved by active measures (guns for self-defense or other lethal and non-lethal means, a specially trained dog, etc.) and/or passive measures (fencing, lights, alarms, specially reinforced doors, and windows, alarms, and safe rooms).

 Let’s begin with active measures, they’re the most fun and, in this writer’s opinion, the most effective when SHTF.

-And, in the realm of active self-defense measures, guns are my favorite items.
+The one surefire way to deal with a lethal threat in your home is by responding with force.
+And, in the realm of active self-defense measures, guns are my favorite things to do that with.

 Let me explain you something really quick, guns don’t kill people.
 Stupid people with guns usually kill people.